RababFhsy/Diffusion-Challenge/README.md

 !pip install accelerate
 ```
 # Credentials
-    We are extremely thankful for the guidance and support provided by the AI Expertsmonitors, organizers and all the staff throughout the hackathon.
-Your hard work and dedication ensured that the event ran smoothly, and your expertise and insights were invaluable in helping our team overcome the challenges we faced.
+We are extremely grateful for the guidance and support provided by the AI Experts monitors, organizers, and all the staff of Math&Maroc and 1337AI club throughout the hackathon.
+Your supervision and dedication were instrumental in ensuring the smooth running of the event, and your expertise and insights were invaluable in helping our team overcome the challenges we encountered.

-We would also like to extend my appreciation to all the sponsors who helped make this event possible.
-Your contributions were critical in ensuring that participants had access to the necessary resources and technology to develop their projects.
+We would like to express our sincere appreciation to all the sponsors who made this event possible.
+Your contributions played a vital role in providing participants with the necessary resources and technology to develop their projects.
+Your support was crucial in fostering innovation and enabling participants to showcase their skills and ideas.

+We would like to take this opportunity to thank you once again for your unwavering support and commitment.
+We are honored to have been a part of this incredible event and we are excited about the potential for future collaborations and endeavors.